 Self-control (egkrateia) can be defined as “restraint of one’s emotions, impulses, or desires, self-control” (BDAG).
 Paul believed this quality related to our spiritual rewards and generally not being disqualified (1 Cor.
 9:25).

 “Against such things there is no law…” When we’re in the Spirit and have this inner change of heart, why do we need laws?
-Laws cannot change our hearts to become people of this caliber and character.
+Laws can change certain outward behaviors, but cannot change us into people of this caliber and character.